Top Banks in Pakistan

 As of 2016, total assets of the bank were US$18.94 billion and net profit was US$220 million.

 Headquartered in Karachi, Bank Alfalah is a private bank owned by Abu Dhabi Group.
 Founded in 1992, the bank commenced banking operations in 1997.
-It provides banking and financial services to consumers, corporations, institutions, and governments in Pakistan, the Asia Pacific, and the Middle East.
+It provides banking and financial services to consumers, corporations, institutions, and governments in Pakistan, the Asia Pacific region, and the Middle East.
 It operates through Retail Banking, Corporate Banking, Treasury, Consumer Banking, Islamic Banking, International Operations, Retail Brokerage, Asset Management, and Others segments.

 As of December 31, 2016, the bank operated 475 conventional banking branches, including 18 sub-branches, 10 overseas branches, 153 Islamic banking branches, and an offshore banking unit.